coxj2/Software-Engineering/README.md

   Both Jar files must be added to path build for successful configuration

   Instructions
-  1) Run Java program and insert multiple usernames.
-Once complete, tsv file will be created.
+  1) Run Java program with configured jar files and insert multiple usernames.
+Once complete, data will be added to already created tsv file.
 Data is already inserted, more can be inserted.
   2) Open HTML file.

   Visualisation